the1lab/1lab/src/Cat/Functor/Adjoint.lagda.md

 So, given an object $x \in \ca{C}$, we must find an object $y$ and a universal map $x \to R(y)$.
-Recall that, in the previous section, we constructed the left adjoint $L$'s action on objects by using our system of universal arrows; Symetrically, in this section, we take the codomain to be $y = L(x)$.
+Recall that, in the previous section, we constructed the left adjoint $L$'s action on objects by using our system of universal arrows; Symmetrically, in this section, we take the codomain to be $y = L(x)$.
 We must then find an arrow $x \to RLx$, but this is exactly the adjunction unit $\eta$!